-In this article, we introduce tools to compute the motive of a given bi-arrangement. \begin{enumerate}[--] \item In the local context of hyperplanes in~$\C^n$, we define the \textit{Orlik-Solomon bi-complex} of a bi-arrangement of hyperplanes, generalizing the construction of the Orlik-Solomon algebra.
-This allows us to single out a natural class of bi-arrangements for which the Orlik-Solomon bi-complex is well-behaved, that we call \textit{exact}, and that includes all arrangements of hyperplanes. \item In the global context of hypersurfaces in a complex manifold~$X$, we define the \textit{geometric Orlik-Solomon bi-complex} of a bi-arrangement of hypersurfaces, which incorporates the combinatorial datum of the Orlik-Solomon bi-complexes and the cohomological datum of the geometric situation. \end{enumerate}
+In this article, we introduce tools to compute the motive of a given bi-arrangement. \begin{enumerate}[--] \item In the local context of hyperplanes in~$\C^n$, we define the \textit{Orlik--Solomon bi-complex} of a bi-arrangement of hyperplanes, generalizing the construction of the Orlik--Solomon algebra.
+This allows us to single out a natural class of bi-arrangements for which the Orlik--Solomon bi-complex is well-behaved, that we call \textit{exact}, and that includes all arrangements of hyperplanes. \item In the global context of hypersurfaces in a complex manifold~$X$, we define the \textit{geometric Orlik--Solomon bi-complex} of a bi-arrangement of hypersurfaces, which incorporates the combinatorial datum of the Orlik--Solomon bi-complexes and the cohomological datum of the geometric situation. \end{enumerate}

 Our main result can then be vaguely stated as follows.